 The Japanese were very pragmatic, strategic and unideological in learning the best of European and American practices. "...the Japanese were completely pragmatic.
 They approached the challenge of modernising Japan with no ideological perceptions or blinkers.
 They were willing to consider Western best practices from any country and were prepared to mix and match policies in an eclectic fashion.
 Iwakura Tomomi, one of the Meiji reformers, took fifty-four protégés with him during his two-year tour.
 They patterned their education system after the French centralised system but used American curriculum development; they stressed universal primary education followed by expanding secondary education.
 They adopted the German system of civil service recruitment through examinations...The reformers also learned Western agricultural techniques to boost the Japanese economy" (Mahbubani, 2008, p.
 74).
 "By studying Western techniques, importing Western experts, and introducing new strains through experimental stations, Japanese agriculture made great and continuing advances, so much so that today the number of farmers in Japan is smaller than in the early Meiji period".

-The structure of Ghana's economy remains as it has been for decades with manufacturing playing very little role despite its importance in transforming the country.
+The structure of Ghana's economy remains as it has been for decades with manufacturing playing very little role despite its ability to transform the country.
 The trade liberalisation policies of the NDC and NPP have reduced Ghana to a country of import of finished goods and the export of raw materials.
-The trade liberalisation policies of both parties with its focus on import of finished goods has undoubtedly made the the individual importers rich but it has also destroyed the manufacturing power of the country and hence the wealth, power and prestige that come with a country's ability to make things.
+The trade liberalisation policies of both parties with its focus on import of finished goods has undoubtedly made some individual importers rich but it has also destroyed the manufacturing power of Ghana and hence the wealth, power and prestige that come with a country's ability to make things.
+(By the way countries are not respected when they only export raw materials.
+Rather a country is respected when it is able to manufacture and sell manufactured products.
+This is the truth and explains why Japan, South Korea, Germany and China are respected).
 The trade liberalisation policies of both parties have made Ghanaian manufacturing companies unable to compete with their more powerful competitors in Europe, North America and Asia.
 It has worsened the unemployment situation in Ghana forcing the youth to risk their lives in Libya on their way to seek greener pastures in Europe.

 The consequence of the trade policies was dramatic.
-As Darko Kwabena Opoku of Oberlin College US observed, trade liberalisation including the complete or partial removal of tariffs caused the deindustrialised of Ghana.
-“By 1992, 1,200 local industries mostly garment, leather, metal and pharmaceutical had collapsed Between 1995 and 1999, an average of over 470 firms collapsed each year.
+As Darko Kwabena Opoku of Oberlin College USA observed, trade liberalisation including the complete or partial removal of tariffs has caused the deindustrialisation of Ghana.
+“By 1992, 1,200 local industries mostly garment, leather, metal and pharmaceutical had collapsed.
+Between 1995 and 1999, an average of over 470 firms collapsed each year.
 Repeated devaluations, the scarcity of credit and high interest rates caused further complications for manufacturers because, as the cost of production rose, local goods became increasingly uncompetitive against imports" (Opoku, 2010, p.
 163).

-When the NPP took over from the NDC in 2001, the manufacturing and other industries thought that they were going to intervene to give them respite.
-This intervention became necessary due to the fact that the imports had devastated several industries.
+When the NPP took over from the NDC in 2001, the manufacturing and other industries thought that the government was going to intervene to give them respite.
+This intervention became necessary due to the fact that the unrestricted imports had devastated several industries.
 For instance chicken imports had increased from about 5,000 metric tons in 1998 to 30,000 metric tons in 2001.
-This prompted parliament to approve a doubling of the 20% import tariff on poultry as well as an increase in tariffs on rice from 20 to 25%.
+This prompted Parliament to approve a doubling of the 20% import tariff on poultry as well as an increase in tariffs on rice from 20 to 25%.
 Ghana's international lenders such as the IMF and the World Bank were not happy and mounted a sustained pressure on the NPP government to rescind its decision.
-The government gave in to the demands of the foreign creditors.
-Justifying its decision, Ghana’s Minister of Private Sector Development and President Special Initiative argued that they could not protect Ghanaian businesses from excessive foreign competition because of HIPC: "Our highly indebted poor country situation would not allow us to (subsidise or institute any form of protection)’ (cited in Opoku, 2010, p.163).
+The government caved in to the demands of the foreign creditors.
+Justifying its decision, Ghana’s then Minister of Private Sector Development and President Special Initiative argued that they could not protect Ghanaian businesses from excessive foreign competition because of HIPC: "Our highly indebted poor country situation would not allow us to (subsidise or institute any form of protection)’ (cited in Opoku, 2010, p.163).

-What is true from the NDC and NPP trade liberalisation policies is that both parties have been prepared to sacrifice the well-being of Ghana's capitalists, Ghana's economy and the welfare of Ghanaians to win praises from foreign lenders whose interests are completely align with their citizens in Europe and North America.
-As Mkandawire has noted, African governments paid more attention to the "apprehensions and applause of international organisations than...domestic constituencies, including domestic capital".
-Whilst they vigorously woo foreign capital with juicy packages (including tax exemptions), they take a jaundiced view of domestic capitalists whom they scold for failing to set up modern competitive businesses (Mkandawire 2001, 296).
+What is true from the NDC and NPP trade liberalisation policies is that both parties have been prepared to sacrifice the well-being of Ghana's capitalists, Ghana's economy and the welfare of Ghanaians to win praises from foreign lenders whose interests are completely aligned with their citizens in Europe and North America.
+As Thandika Mkandawire has noted, African "leaders are more attentive to the apprehensions and applause of international organisations than to their domestic constituencies including domestic capital.
+Whilst they vigorously woo foreign capital with juicy packages (including tax exemptions), they take a jaundiced view of domestic capitalists whom they scold for failing to set up modern competitive businesses” (Mkandawire, 2001, p.
+296).
 The situation in Ghana mirrors this.
 Even as Ghanaian presidents from Rawlings to Akuffo Addo make trips abroad canvassing and trumpeting investment opportunities in Ghana and granting various concessions, local capitalists and businesses have been left high and dry leading to their collapse and hence the poor quality of life Ghanaians live.